yAudit/reports/content/2024-01-Inverse-sDOLA.md

 ## Final remarks

-The Electisec of Inverse Finance's Dola Savings platform, conducted by adriro and pandadefi, provided a thorough examination of its smart contracts.
+The yAudit of Inverse Finance's Dola Savings platform, conducted by adriro and pandadefi, provided a thorough examination of its smart contracts.
 The audit, spanning three days, uncovered a range of findings from high to low impact, alongside gas-saving and informational insights.
 Critical vulnerabilities, such as the susceptibility of the sDola vault to inflation attacks and the potential manipulation of sDola in lending-borrowing markets, were promptly addressed.
 Lower-impact issues, focusing on aspects like checks and function optimizations, were also noted for improvement.
 The audit emphasizes the platform's strong foundation in smart contract development and its commitment to security, efficiency, and continuous improvement.